VRConservation/fbabook/_sources/chapters/resilience.md

 ## Disparities
 California’s megafires significantly destroy homes, infrastructure, and natural habitats, leading to loss of life, displacement, and billions of dollars in damages.
 They worsen air pollution, degrade water quality, and release large amounts of carbon dioxide, exacerbating climate change.

 These impacts disproportionately affect low-income and Indigenous communities.
 Studies have examined the relationship between fire hazard [^1], fire experience, and income in California communities, showing that communities experiencing higher fire frequency have lower incomes ({numref}`fig2`).
-This result could be due to the lack of investment and resources in those areas or the repeated fires have changed the communities over time.
+This result could be due to the lack of investment and resources in those areas or the repeated fires that have changed the communities over time.

 ```{figure} /figures/resiliencefigs/draft2/fig2.png
 :height: 500px